shqke/sourcetvsupport/README.md

 - (L4D2) **ISteamGameServer** interface would log off whenever **CHLTVServer** was shutting down
 - SourceTV bot was never moved into Spectator team
 - (L4D) Server is now always respects value of cvar `sv_pausable`
-- SourceTV bot doesn't take a human slot
+- SourceTV bot doesn't take a human slot and doesn't count as a potential voter

 Known Issues
 ------